 - Site Visits

-An authorized Food Bank staff will conduct a site visit at least once every 2 years to monitor safety and procedural changes.
+An authorized Food Bank staff will conduct a site visit once a year to monitor safety and procedural changes.
 This opportunity allows us to find out what good things your agency is doing and ways that we can better partner together.

 Please follow the steps outlined below to start the process of becoming an Agency Partner

-- Take the SevSafe food handler online training, then print and submit certificate of completion
+- Take the ServSafe food handler online training, then print and submit certificate of completion

 All initial and ongoing paperwork should be submitted through one of the following methods: